Politics of the United Kingdom: Labour

-The Labour Party won the second-largest number of seats in the House of Commons at the 2019 general election, with 202 seats overall, 60 seats less than 2017.
+The Labour Party won the largest number of seats in the House of Commons at the 2024 general election, with 411 seats overall.
+The Party won the second-largest number of seats at the 2019 general election, with 202 seats, 60 seats less than 2017.

 The history of the Labour Party goes back to 1900, when a Labour Representation Committee was established and changed its name to "The Labour Party" in 1906.
-After the First World War, this led to the demise of the Liberal Party as the main reformist force in British politics.
+After 1918, this led to the demise of the Liberal Party as the main reformist force in British politics.
 The existence of the Labour Party on the left-wing of British politics led to a slow waning of energy from the Liberal Party, which has consequently assumed third place in national politics.
 After performing poorly at the general elections of 1922, 1923 and 1924, the Liberal Party was superseded by the Labour Party as being the party of the left.

-Following two brief spells in minority governments in 1924 and 1929–1931, the Labour Party won a landslide victory after World War II at the 1945 "khaki election"; winning a majority for the first time ever.
+Following two brief spells in minority governments in 1924 and 1929–1931, the party was part of the Churchill war ministry during World War II.
+When the war ended the Labour Party won a landslide victory at the 1945 "khaki election"; winning a majority for the first time ever.
 Throughout the rest of the twentieth century, Labour governments alternated with Conservative governments.
 The Labour Party suffered the "wilderness years" of 1951–1964 (three consecutive general election defeats) and 1979–1997 (four consecutive general election defeats).
 During this second period, Margaret Thatcher, who became Leader of the Conservative Party in 1975, made a fundamental change to Conservative policies, turning the Conservative Party into an economically liberal party.
 At the 1979 general election, she defeated James Callaghan's Labour government following the Winter of Discontent.
 For all of the 1980s and most of the 1990s, Conservative governments under Thatcher and her successor John Major pursued policies of privatisation, anti-trade-unionism, and, for a time, monetarism, now known collectively as Thatcherism.

 The Labour Party elected left-winger Michael Foot as their leader in 1980, and he responded to dissatisfaction within the Labour Party by pursuing a number of radical policies developed by its grassroots members.
 In 1981, several centrist and right-leaning Labour MPs formed a breakaway group called the Social Democratic Party (SDP), a move which split Labour and is widely believed to have made the Labour Party unelectable for a decade.
 The SDP formed an alliance with the Liberal Party which contested the 1983 and 1987 general elections as a pro-European, centrist alternative to Labour and the Conservatives.
 Following some initial success, the SDP did not prosper (partly due to its unfavourable distribution of votes by the First-Past-the-Post electoral system), and was accused by some of splitting the Labour vote.
 The SDP eventually merged with the Liberal Party to form the Liberal Democrats in 1988.